LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                  /|\            /|\            /|\
                 1 2 3          j k l          b j n

-In aiming mode the same keys (or the middle and right mouse buttons) move the crosshair (the white box).
+In aiming mode (KEYPAD_* or \) the same keys (or the middle and right mouse buttons) move the crosshair (the white box).
 In normal mode, `SHIFT` (or `CTRL`) and a movement key make the current party leader run in the indicated direction, until anything of interest is spotted.
 The `5` keypad key and the `i` and `.` keys consume a turn and make you brace for combat, which reduces any damage taken for a turn and makes it impossible for foes to displace you.
 You displace enemies or friends by bumping into them with `SHIFT` (or `CTRL`).

 Melee, searching for secret doors, looting and opening closed doors can be done by bumping into a monster, a wall and a door, respectively.